sc-spl/MemoryDumpAnalyzer/README.md

 Requires CDB installed.
 Can be downloaded from here: https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/

-Expects that you have SOSEX and NetExt, however having them is not mandatory if you disable command files which utilize the extensions.
+Expects that you have SOSEX and NetExt.

 ## How it works